ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 Use the following instructions to perform the initial cluster configuration.

-- Install and set up the RHEL HA Add-On cluster according to [Implement RHEL HA Add-On cluster on {{site.data.keyword.powerSys_notm}}](#ha-rhel).
+- Install and set up the RHEL HA Add-On cluster according to [Implementing RHEL HA Add-On cluster on {{site.data.keyword.powerSys_notm}}](/docs/sap?topic=sap-ha-rhel).
-- Configure and test fencing as described in [Create the fencing device](#ha-rhel-create-fencing-device).
+- Configure and test fencing as described in [Create the fencing device](/docs/sap?topic=sap-ha-rhel#ha-rhel-create-fencing-device).

 Sample output of the cluster status at this stage.